Dear

-Even though it has been a most unusual year, there have also been so many blessings for which I thank God.
+Despite some difficult moments like the loss of my mom, there have also been so many blessings for which I thank God.
 Most especially I thank God for the prayers, support, genuine love and concern of so many faithful parishioners.
+I am edified by the prayerful fidelity of so many!
 May God bless you for your goodness!

 I try to live by a philosophy (and truly believe) that God is ultimately in charge of every situation.
 I pray constantly that His will be done.
 I do not claim that I know each and every detail of His plan and what lies ahead.
 But, in imitation of the example of the Blessed Virgin Mary, I attempt imperfectly to echo her profound trust and consent to the will of God: “May it be done to me according to your word.”
 (Luke 1:38)